 Residents are encouraged to develop their responsibilities as teachers and are responsible for teaching junior residents and medical students.
 Residents are expected to present at local and national meetings and are expected to publish during their residency tenure.

 The faculty is comprised of eight full-time dermatology faculty and two full-time dermatopathologists.
-We are allied with multiple faculty in other divisions who provide instruction in such areas as microbiology and sentinel lymph node biopsy.
+We are allied with multiple faculty in other division who provide instruction in other areas such as sentinel lymph node biopsy.

 Applications are accepted only through ERAS, the Electronic Residency Application Service.
 The deadline for completed applications is November 1.